Upstatement/stream-manager/spec.md

 Provides code snippets for easily integrating the feed into a theme.

+- Inclusion of filter to modify display and input for post "stubs"
+- Method to add information to feed?

 ### 4.5 Offboarding

 Upon deactivating or uninstalling the plugin, the posts should remain in the database to avoid any data loss.
 Manually deleting all of the feeds would essentially erase all of the data that the feed manager is storing in the database.